jialeishen/CONTAM-ANT/tutorials/0 - Introduction to ANT components and CONTAM elements.md

     - **modifier**:
         - Type: Number [Item]
         - Default: 0.36
         - Description: The modifier for differences between wind velocity profiles at the building site and that at a measurement location, e.g., an airport weather station.
+Right-click the component and select the desired setting for the multiplier, including 1) *Multiplier = Zone floor area*; 2) *Multiplier = Zone wall area*; 3) *Multiplier = Zone ceiling area*.
+The multiplier will be set up as the according area of the associated zone.
     - **sched**:
         - Type: Week schedule (dimensionless) [Item]
         - Default: None